Teodoro Obiang Nguema Mbasogo: New constitution

-Relations with the United States
+Relations with the United States and other nations

-Equatorial Guinea's relations with the United States cooled in 1993, after Ambassador John E. Bennett was accused of practicing witchcraft at the graves of 10 British airmen who were killed when their plane crashed there during World War II.
+Equatorial Guinea's relations with the United States cooled in 1993, after US Ambassador John E. Bennett was accused of practicing witchcraft at the graves of 10 British airmen who were killed when their plane crashed there during World War II.
 Bennett left after receiving a death threat at the U.S. Embassy in Malabo in 1994.
 In his farewell address, he publicly named the government's most notorious torturers, including Equatorial Guinea's Minister of National Security, Manuel Nguema Mba, another Obiang uncle.
 No new envoy was appointed, and the embassy was closed in 1996, leaving its affairs to be handled by the embassy in neighboring Cameroon.

-Things turned around for the Obiang regime after the terrorist attacks in 2001 on New York and Washington, after which the United States re-prioritized its dealings with key African states.
+Things turned around for the Obiang regime after the September 11 attacks, after which the United States re-prioritized its dealings with key African states.
 On 25 January 2002, the Institute for Advanced Strategic and Political Studies, a neoconservative Israeli-based think tank, sponsored a forum on 15 May 2006.
 Speaking at the IASPS forum, Assistant Secretary of State for Africa Walter H. Kansteiner said, "African oil is of national strategic interest to us, and it will increase and become more important as we move forward."

 In a lengthy state visit from March to April 2006, President Obiang sought to reopen the closed embassy in the US, saying that "the lack of a U.S. diplomatic presence is definitely holding back economic growth."
 President Obiang was warmly greeted by Secretary of State Condoleezza Rice, who called him a "good friend".

 Public relations company Cassidy & Associates may have been partially responsible for the change in tone between Obiang and the United States government.
 Since 2004, Cassidy had been employed by the dictator's government at a rate of at least $120,000 a month.

 By October 2006, however, the Senate Foreign Relations Committee had raised concerns about the proposal to build the new embassy on land owned by Obiang, whom the United Nations Commission on Human Rights accused of directly overseeing the torture of opponents.
 The new embassy chancery opened in 2013.